Online: 0 Guests: 106

 We have more films we can compare Pixote to now.
 We have Slumdog Millionaire, City of God, even Kids.
 With some stretching, we would find room to include the "poverty porn" (here's a useful term popularized during Slumdog Millionaire's theatrical run; I was unable to find its coiner) of movies like Winter's Bone or Precious.
 My knee-jerk reaction is to say Pixote isn't too far removed from the Colombian Pornomiseria cinema of the late seventies.
 I realize the jerking knee is probably a response to too much time spent trying to suck air through the soup of academic bullshittery that is grad school, and that Babenco's intentions are probably purer than I give them credit for being, but it doesn't make Pixote feel any less false to me.

-The problem for which neorealism (as well as nineteenth century Realism and Naturalism before it and Dogme 95 after it) has never, and will never, found a workaround is that the art beneath the cover of authenticity shows through, and that the artist often comes across as a person out of his element.
+The problem for which neorealism (as well as nineteenth century Realism and Naturalism before it and Dogme 95 after it) has never, and will never, find a workaround is that the art beneath the cover of authenticity shows through, and that the artist often comes across as a person out of his element.
 The artist can go down into the mine shaft and paint what he sees, but that doesn't make him a miner, and knowing this about him makes what he does feel at least a little condescending to me.
 It may also tune me a little too sharply to the artifice.
 The blood in Pixote looks too crayon, the dirt appears to have been applied by a makeup artist, and the coat hanger-aborted fetus in the trashcan seems to have been arranged for maximum impact.

 I hesitate to say the movie has a plot, or that it is Pixote's story.
 It is arranged chronologically and episodically, and he is in more of the scenes than anybody else, but there are times when he's little more than a casual observer whose presence in a scene gives the director an excuse to linger there.